goptics/varmq/README.md

 }
 ```

-> Note: Void queue is almost ~26% faster than the standard queue (result returning) according to the benchmarks.
+> Note: Void queue is almost ~32% faster than the standard queue (result returning) according to the benchmarks.
+Also mem allocations are also reduced to 50%

 ## 📚 API Reference